 If you're required to pay any Minnesota business tax electronically, you must pay all taxes electronically.
-A 5 percent penalty will be assessed if you fail to do so when required.
+A 5% penalty will be assessed if you fail to do so when required.

-■ Pay Electronically
+Pay Electronically

-- Go to www.revenue.state.mn.us and log in, or - Call 1-800-570-3329 to pay by phone.
+Go to www.revenue.state.mn.us and log in.
 To be timely, you must complete your transaction and receive a confirmation number on or before the due date for that payment.
 You can cancel a payment up to one business day before the scheduled date, if needed.
-When paying electronically, you must use an account not associated with any foreign banks.
+When paying electronically, you cannot use a foreign bank.